Other Sunday and Holy Day Readings

 Calling to Moses from the burning bush, God warned him to take off his sandals and not come near.
 These instructions are similar to what the captain of the army of Yahweh said to Joshua forty years later as he stood near the walls of Jericho when the angel told him: "Take your sandals off your feet, for the place where you are standing is holy."
 And Joshua did so (Josh 5:25).

 It was dangerous for Moses or any human to come too near God (Ex 19:12, 24).
 Only Jesus Christ could step across that holy threshold.
-Jesus of Nazareth, the man who is God enfleshed, did not warn men and women to keep their distance.
+Jesus of Nazareth, the man who is God-enfleshed, did not warn men and women to keep their distance.
 Instead, He urged them to come closer, even offering the wounds in His hands for St. Thomas to feel His torn flesh and believe.
 Through His perfect sacrifice, death, and Resurrection, Jesus had the power to bring redeemed humanity into God the Father's presence, saying: "Here am I and the children God has given me" (Heb 2:13).
 Moses covered his face (verse 6b) because he recognized that he was in the presence of a deity who identified Himself as the God of his forefathers.
 Moses covered his face in reverence and fear.

 In verses 7-8, God gave Moses three assurances:

 In verse 13, Moses asked the name of the deity addressing him.
 He had been exposed to the various gods of Egypt and had seen their priests perform "signs" and "wonders" offered as proof of the deity's power (Ex 7:11).
 The priests of other Near Eastern deities also had what appeared to be miracles displaying the power of their gods (Dan 14:1-27).
 What proof did Moses have to present to the Israelites that the God of the patriarchs revealed Himself and gave him the authority to bring them out of Egypt?
-Moses tested the deity who addressed him by asking Him to identify Himself: could He give a name by which the Israelites knew Him?
+Moses tested the deity who addressed him by asking Him to identify Himself: could He provide a name by which the Israelites knew Him?
 The deity would be legitimate if the name given was known to the patriarchs.
 If it was a name Moses did not know, then this entity could not be the God of Abraham, Isaac, and Jacob.

 In verses 13-15, God revealed His Divine Name to Moses.
 Abraham used the same name to address God (Gen 15:2, 7-8).
-Ancient Hebrew was written only in consonants; hence the four consonants YHWH is the way the Divine Name appears in the most ancient texts of this passage.
+Ancient Hebrew was written only in consonants; hence, the four consonants YHWH is how the Divine Name appears in the most ancient texts of this passage.
 The "four-letter word," known as the Tetragrammaton, is believed by scholars to be the third person masculine singular form of the ancient Hebrew word hwh, the verb "to be" (Propp, Exodus, page 192-193; Davis, Studies in Exodus, pages 72-73; Navarre, Pentateuch, pages 258-259.

 The four Hebrew consonants YHWH are presented in Scripture as God's holy covenant name.
-God significantly told Moses: This is my name forever; thus am I to be remembered through all generations."
-(Ex 3:15b).
+God significantly told Moses: This is my name forever; thus am I to be remembered through all generations" (Ex 3:15b).
 Of all the names or titles for God in Scripture, it is this form of His name that appears most frequently (about 6,800 times; Elohim, God plural, appears about 2,600 times).
 The four Hebrew characters, YHWH = yad, hay, vav ("v" in Hebrew can also be rendered "w" in English), and hay are known as the "Tetragrammaton" or "tetragram," meaning "the four-letter word."
 Biblical scholars do not know how YHWH was originally pronounced; "Yah-way" is their best guess.
 Later, God's covenant people treated God's name with great reverence, declaring it too holy to be spoken aloud (despite God's command in Ex 3:15), especially by pagans.
-Therefore, the Hebrew, Ha Shem (The Name), or Adonai (LORD in English translations) replaced the Divine Name in Scripture.
+Therefore, the Hebrew Ha Shem (The Name), or Adonai (LORD in English translations), replaced the Divine Name in Scripture.
 Speaking God's covenant name was restricted to the priests and people worshipping in God's Temple in Jerusalem.
 The priests concluded every worship service by pronouncing God's Divine Name over the people in the final benediction (Num 6:22-27).
 And so, with the destruction of the Temple by the Romans in AD 70, God's holy covenant name was no longer spoken aloud, and the correct pronunciation of the name was lost.

 But what does the Tetragrammaton "YHWH" mean?
 Biblical scholars have argued about the meaning of YHWH for centuries.
 Since Biblical names generally have a discernible meaning, most scholars insist that YHWH can be reasonably translated.
 Based on etymology and context, most scholars have agreed that YHWH is an archaic form of the verb "to be" (hwh in Hebrew, pronounced "hawah") and translated as "I am who I am" or "I will be who I will be."
-Or, for those scholars who believe the verb is in the causative imperfect masculine singular form, "He causes to be; brings into existence; He brings to pass, He creates" (Propp, Studies in Exodus, page 72-73).
+Or, for those scholars who believe the verb is in the causative imperfect masculine singular form, "He causes to be; brings into existence; He brings to pass, He creates" (Propp, Studies in Exodus, pages 72-73).
 When the voice identified Himself as "Yahweh," Moses had proof of His identity as the God of his fathers by the holy covenant name known to the patriarchs.
-However, it also revealed God's true nature and essence: the deity who has always existed, will continue forever, and will be with Moses and Israel in their struggles (see CCC 203-209).
+However, it also revealed God's true nature and essence: the deity who has always existed will continue forever and be with Moses and Israel in their struggles (see CCC 203-209).

 Titles identify the power and authority of a person.
 However, in the Bible, the name of an individual or a deity also expresses its bearer's true nature and essence (see 1 Sam 25:25).
 St. Peter made the statement that those who desire to accept God's gift of salvation must accept Jesus Christ as Savior, saying, "for there is no other name under heaven given among men by which we must be saved" (Acts 4:12; quoted from CCC 432).
 Peter didn't mean eternal salvation could be achieved by simply saying Jesus's name or expressing belief in His name.
 In ancient times, one's name expressed the person's true essence.
 Therefore, Peter meant that to claim Jesus's gift of salvation in His "name" is to accept on faith everything He taught about Himself and everything Sacred Scripture and the Church (Christ's vehicle of salvation) professes to be true about Him.
 This belief included His fully human and divine nature, His Resurrection from the dead, His ascension to God the Father, and His power to save all humanity from eternal death by giving them the gift of eternal life through His "name" (CCC 430-435, 452).